josh-minch/spartan/README.md

 pip -r requirements.txt

 ```
-Then the application with `python main.py`
+Then run the application with `python main.py`

 # Built with
 * [Python 3.6](https://www.python.org/downloads/)